-Rome was to be our pinnacle destination for splashing out on our 12-night itinerary.
-It was our fifth wedding anniversary and while I had been before about 10 years ago, my husband hadn’t.
+It was our fifth wedding anniversary and while I had been to Rome about 10 years ago, my husband hadn’t ever been.
 So we forked out for the spendy VIP Tour of Rome ship excursion which included our coach transfers, a local guide, skip the line tour of the Colosseum, skip the line tour of the Vatican museums and the Sistine Chapel and lunch.
 The cost was US$349 each, but after seeing the sea of humanity lined up (in the drizzle) to get into these sites, we reckon it was money well spent.

 Since I wrote this post I have met a New Zealand man who has been living in Rome with his Italian wife for 15 years and runs Weka Tours, so you can book tailored tours with him here.

 Here’s my post on the amazing Colosseum and five quirky facts I learned about gladiators fixing matches, gates called vomitoria and that missing part of the upper wall…

 The Trevi Fountain was another stop on our day-long tour, but the impressive sculpture was just at the end of its 18-month refurbishment, courtesy of Fendi.
 (Historic icons are being repaired and refurbished by private businesses in Rome.
 Tod’s shoes are taking care of the Colosseum and will receive a percentage of admission ticket income).